adam0x7/nft-amm-hook/README.md

 - `determineWrappedTokenShare` 📦: Calculates the share of wrapped tokens corresponding to the NFTs deposited, based on the current price and the bonding curve.

 ### Swap Hooks 🪝
-- `beforeSwap` 🔍: Custom logic to be executed before a swap occurs.
 - `afterSwap` 🔄: Handles the transfer of NFTs and ETH post-swap, adjusting the bonding curve and updating balances accordingly.